-Motivating regression from randomization.
-Somewhat surprisingly, Li et al. (2019) show that randomization fully justifies the interacted specification (1) above for a broad class of randomized group formation designs.
-Moreover, Li et al. (2019) argue that the randomization-based perspective justifies the use of non-clustered robust standard errors, suggesting that the common practice of clustering standard errors is overly conservative for such designs, analogous to arguments from Abadie et al. (2023).
+Somewhat surprisingly, Li et al. (2019) showed that randomization fully justifies the interacted specification (1) above for a broad class of randomized group formation designs.
+Moreover, Li et al. (2019) argued that the randomization-based perspective justifies the use of non-clustered robust standard errors, suggesting that the common practice of clustering standard errors is overly conservative for such designs, analogous to arguments from Abadie, Athey, Imbens, and Wooldridge (2023).
 In this case, failing to include the interaction (i.e., simply running the regression of Y on A and W) leads to a precision-weighted average of the subgroup effects.